1

 To thrive as a Temporary Worker in Guatemala, you generally need basic educational qualifications, flexibility to work in various roles, and a willingness to learn quickly.
 Familiarity with standard office software, point-of-sale systems, or equipment relevant to the assigned task is often required.
 Strong communication, reliability, and adaptability help you integrate smoothly and contribute effectively in short-term assignments.
 These skills and qualities ensure that you can meet employer expectations, handle diverse tasks, and make the most of temporary employment opportunities.

-The average hourly wage for jobs in Guatemala varies depending on the industry and skill level, but generally ranges from approximately Q15 to Q50 per hour.
-Temporary positions often pay closer to the lower end of this range, with wages influenced by experience, location, and job requirements.
+The average hourly wage for temporary jobs in Guatemala varies depending on the industry and skill level, but it generally ranges from approximately 2 to 4 USD per hour.
+Entry-level positions or unskilled work tend to be at the lower end of this range, while skilled or specialized roles may pay higher wages.
+Wages are often influenced by local economic conditions and labor laws.

 What are some common challenges faced by professionals working in temporary roles in Guatemala, and how can they overcome them?